kdahlquist/DahlquistLab/data/Fall2018/db1-7_no-missing-data-runs/README.md

-This directory contains copies of db1-7 input workbooks where missing replicates of expressiond data was filled in with average values.
+This directory contains copies of db1-7 input workbooks where missing replicates of expression data was filled in with average values.
 These need to be rerun with the same version of the GRNmap software as the "missing-data" runs for a fair comparison.